ACES-Laboratory/MN/README.md

 Before runing the scripts, the following preparation needs to be done:

-1. Download the dataset from (link), unzip the file into the root directory.
+1. Download the dataset from (link), unzip the file into the "dataset/" directory.

 2. Download the trained model from (link), put it in the folder "ckpt/"